The Steelworkers & Me

-I also helped organize a demonstration. ((I think we actually did two demonstrations, but my memory is hazy.))
-We carried the signs.
+I also helped organize a demonstration.
+1 We carried the signs.
 We marched outside NWB.
 We chanted “si se puede,” “union busting is disgusting,” and “the people, united, will never be divided.”
 Other protests staged at branches throughout the state.
-A very large amount of money was reported withdrawn by bank customers. ((I recall it being something like a billion dollars, but that seems too high to be likely.))
+A very large amount of money was reported withdrawn by bank customers.
+2

 I know it’s a tired cliche, but “I felt a part of something bigger than myself.”
 The campaign was an emotional, bonding type of experience.
 I became friends (not close friends, but friends) with the three steelworkers who helped organize the events.
 “Justice” was on our side.
 We battled for the good and for what was right.

 We chose an overly simplistic way of talking about the labor conflict.
 We were fighting against a big, evil corporation and a big, evil bank, all the while hoping (and finding) that the facts would reveal big, evil deeds.
 Not that some facts didn’t support our portrayal of the steel company.
 The local NLRB had ruled the company in violation of labor laws, for example.
 But it all felt too simplistic, almost as if we would have had to invent the facts if they didn’t fit our story